valora-inc/dapp-list/docs/adding-new-dapps.md

 # Adding new dapps

+For a detailed video walkthrough of adding dapps to the Valora dapps list, check out this [video](https://youtu.be/t6qX85P02IQ?t=221).
+This video is highly recommended for non-technical users as it shows how to properly fork the repository and make changes without any local development environment.
+For text instructions, continue reading below.

+## Required Changes

 There are some fields that need to be translated into different languages, and this is done by Valora, so to add a new Dapp or category you need to follow the following steps:

 - Open [valora-dapp-list.json].
 You will see that it has two root objects (both arrays), `categories` and `applications`.
 The fields for each are described below.